ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/01-upper-bounds.md

 running time of our algorithm) for the worst-case input, we would say the algorithm is "in $O(n^2)$ in the worst case".

-We already defined the upper bound in section XX, like this:
+We already defined the upper bound in section @sec:defining-orders-of-growth, like this:

 Upper bound